 Weekend brunch is one of my favorite ways to entertain.
 But it’s far too easy to make poor food choices when you’re serving bacon and biscuits.
 The good news is that with a few food tweaks, brunch can still be a bit indulgent without sending you into a calorie coma for the rest of the day.
-We’ve partnered with Andre Champagne to share our favorite no-guilt brunch tips and recipes!
+Here are 5 of our favorite no-guilt brunch tips and recipes!

 1. Fill up on protein

 A frittata is the perfect brunch food for several reasons.
 You can throw in just about anything that’s in your refrigerator, and it’s almost impossible to screw up the recipe.
 But it looks impressive, like you’ve been slaving over the stove all morning.
 Then there’s the fact that it’s really tasty.
 So you get a hearty, filling entree that’s loaded with protein.